viclang/IntervalSets/README.md

 # IntervalRecords
-The Interval<T> will make it easy to deal with https://en.wikipedia.org/wiki/Interval_(mathematics).
+The generic Interval record type will make it easy to deal with https://en.wikipedia.org/wiki/Interval_(mathematics).

 The interval supports Closed, ClosedOpen, OpenClosed and Open intervalTypes.
 It also supports Bounded, Unbounded, LeftBounded and RightBounded states.